andersbogsnes/ml_tooling/docs/baseclass.rst

 Performing a gridsearch
 ~~~~~~~~~~~~~~~~~~~~~~~

-To find the best hyper parameters for a estimator one can use the :meth:`~ml_tooling.baseclass.Model.gridsearch`.
+To find the best hyper parameters for an estimator you can use the :meth:`~ml_tooling.baseclass.Model.gridsearch`.

 .. doctest::